-Overview of the development, management and implementation of professional public relations programs designed to create, enhance or protect the reputations of businesses or organizations.
-Explores the roots of PR and proceeds to study research methods, communication strategies and relationship-building efforts with publics critical to the organization's success in the marketplace.
+A study of the development, implementation and management of professional public relations programs designed to create, enhance or protect the reputations of businesses or organizations.
+Explores the roots of public relations and proceeds to analyze communication strategies and relationship building efforts with publics critical to the organization's success in the marketplace.
 Prerequisite: BADM/COMM 218